vegidio/kotlin-common/README.md

 * `interface/Callback` - a generic callback interface using class templates.

+## Code Style

+This project uses [K&R indentation style](https://en.wikipedia.org/wiki/Indentation_style#K.26R).
+In general terms, each class and function have their opening brace at the next line, while any block inside them have the opening braces at the same line.

 ## Build

 To build the project you need Kotlin.
 In the project root folder type: